auth0/docs/articles/extensions/deploy-cli/guides/import-export-directory-structure.md

 To export your current tenant configuration, run a command that's similar to:

-`a0deploy export -c config.json --strip -f directory -o path/to/export`
+`a0deploy export -c config.json -f directory -o path/to/export`

 <%= include('../_includes/_strip-option') %>